 When you taste Chef Prasad Chirnomula’s food, you know immediately that you are in the hands of an artist.
 Whether it is Indian cuisine or Mexican both critics and guests have grown to count on his consistently delectable and nuanced food.
 It was no exaggeration when the esteemed Rosengarten Report called him "...the most exciting Indian chef in the United States.”
-The New York Times review of Thali gave it a coveted “Excellent” rating and celebrated Chef Prasad’s cuisine: "unusual, exciting, and so varied that I am never bored with eating there.”
-And that is the crucial factor that has made him a superstar: his flavorful and creative dishes rise above the categories of “Indian” and “Mexican.”
+A The New York Times review celebrated Chef Prasad’s cuisine as "unusual, exciting, and so varied that I am never bored”.
+That is the crucial factor that has made him a superstar: his flavorful and creative dishes rise above the categories of “Indian” and “Mexican.”
 Chef Prasad Chirnomula is an international chef.

 Even as a young boy in India, he had a passion for food.